 E-filers must file emergency pleadings directly in CM/ECF.
 The e-filer must also call the Clerk's Office at 206-370-8400 (Seattle) or 253-882-3800 (Tacoma) to advise the Court of the emergency nature of the filing.
-For more details regarding how to file emergency pleadings, review the Court's Emergency Filings page.
-Information about after-hours procedures is included therein.
+For more details on how to file emergency pleadings, review this Court's Emergency Filings page, including the after-hours procedures.